-Business continuity of healthcare companies is being significantly challenged and there are serious risks of supply chain disruption due to the global COVID-19 emergency.
+Business continuity of healthcare companies is being significantly challenged and there are serious risks of supply chain disruption due to the global Covid-19 emergency.
 It is critical that companies assess, manage and control these risks to ensure continuity of supply.

-HiTech Health has extensive experience and expertise to support our clients in:
+HiTech Health has extensive experience and expertise to support our clients with:

-- Business continuity assessments, processes and culture for Pharmaceutical and Biopharmaceutical companies.
+- Business continuity assessments and processes for Pharmaceutical and Biopharmaceutical companies.

-- Assessing current supply chains and help implement controls to ensure there is continuity of clinical and commercial supply
+- Assessing current supply chains and helping to implement controls to ensure there is continuity of clinical and commercial supply.

 - Mitigation strategies for short, medium and long-term risks.

-COVID-19, the new coronavirus, has been having a major global impact since its outbreak was discovered in China in December 2019.
+COVID-19, which is caused by the coronavirus, has had a major global impact since its outbreak in China in December 2019.
 Immediate concerns are for the well-being of employees globally and a focus on business continuity planning.

-The rapid spread of the virus COVID-19 has already had significant impact on global supply chains, including pharmaceutical, biotechnology and medical device organisations that have complex supply chains spanning multiple countries.
-According to ‘Business Insider’ on March 26th, 2020, the COVID-19 pandemic has forced more than a third of the world’s population into lockdown or living under some form of restrictions.
-It is uncertain when these restrictions will be lifted.
-In Europe the healthcare industry remains operational as it is deemed ‘essential business’.
-All non-essential business has been shut down due the virus.
-Movement of healthcare products continues however, supply chains have been significantly disrupted globally.
-Many of these companies have critical suppliers located within the lockdown regions and this may have major consequences on the manufacturing, supply and delivery of key medicinal products to patients if risks are not understood and managed effectively.
+The rapid spread of the virus has already had significant impact on global supply chains, including pharmaceutical, biotechnology and medical device organisations that have complex supply chains spanning multiple countries.
+For the last few months, much of the world’s population has been living and working in lockdown.
+Some countries such as France, UK and Ireland remain under some form of restrictions, while countries like Italy, Spain and the Asia Pacific countries have begun re-opening their economies in co-ordinated phased plans.
+Many companies have critical suppliers located within the lockdown regions and thus, the re-opening of these regions may hopefully reduce any disruptions on the manufacturing, supply and delivery of key medicinal products to patients.

-Companies that source, manufacture or supply medicinal products from / to areas in lockdown should consider the following:
+Companies that source, manufacture or supply medicinal products that are currently not deemed essential COVID-19 treatment should consider the following:

 - Expect potential cancellation or delays of shipments.
 How will you ensure your product remains safe and within the required storage conditions?